GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_UNIT_SOURCE/README.md

 another model.**

 [create_files_for_all_simulations.R](create_files_for_all_simulations.R) is
-used to make directory structures for all model runs.
-This modifies files in the [template](template) folder, to make a SWALS model that runs for each unit-source.
-Because it is modifying SWALS input files, it is obviously strongly dependent on the input-file design for the SWALS model.
-Furthermore, to run the code on raijin.nci.org.au we need to load particular modules and set particular paths.
-This code takes care of that, but it would require modification to work on systems other than raijin.nci.org.au.
+used to make directory structures for all model runs (using some definitions in [config.R](config.R)].
+We make directories for all model runs by modifying template files in the [template](template) folder.
+This results in a separate SWALS model that runs for each unit-source.

-[run_16.sh](run_16.sh) is used to submit 16 of the SWALS models (which are not already slated for running) to the job queue.
-This is set-up to work on raijin.nci.org.au.
+[run_16.sh](run_16.sh) is used to submit 16 of the SWALS models (which are not already slated for running) to the job queue, to be run on a single node.
+The number 16 was chosen because that is efficient for the hardware on raijin.nci.org.au.
 Note that significant performance benefits were gained by using 'numactl' when running multiple jobs on a single node.

 [run_permute_netcdf_gauges.sh](run_permute_netcdf_gauges.sh).
 This script
 permutes the dimension of the tide-gauge netcdf output files, to ensure fast access to single-station data [which is extremely convenient for later analysis].
-It is set-up for raijin.nci.org.au

 [check_runs_complete.R](check_runs_complete.R) and [check_logfile.R](check_logfile.R)